Legal

 Citations

-Where the letter cites NICE guidelines or GMC standards, the citations point to the public source.
+Where the letter cites NHS guidelines or GMC standards, the citations point to the public source.
 Citations are checked, but you should still verify any quoted text against the source if you intend to rely on it formally.